 Explore it on Goodreads or Amazon.

-Other books by this author include The Sorcerer in the North, The Siege of Macindaw, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, The Outcasts, Invaders, The Hunters, The Royal Ranger, Slaves of Socorro, Scorpion Mountain, The Tournament at Gorlan, The Ghostfaces
+Other books by this author which I have reviewed include The Sorcerer in the North, The Siege of Macindaw, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, The Outcasts, Invaders, The Hunters, The Royal Ranger, Slaves of Socorro, Scorpion Mountain, The Tournament at Gorlan, The Ghostfaces

 This is actually #5 in the Ranger’s Apprentice fantasy series for middle-grade readers.
 I do not know what Flanagan is thinking.
 In Erak’s Ransom, Will is still an apprentice who doesn’t graduate until the end of the book when the Rangers decide to christen him as Will Treaty.
 Um…does Flanagan not remember Sorcerer of the North?
 The story where Will is a full-fledged Ranger on his first assignment?
 The one where he is introduced as Will Treaty???
 Hullo…??